 Bill’s wife and love of his life, Susan Nash, was making found object art when she and Bill first got together, in 1996.
 Over the years, as Susan’s art progressed, Bill became more interested in creating his own visual art, and finally began creating found object lamps at the end of 2014, while still holding down a full time job as IT Director for the Florida Museum of Natural History.

 He participated in his first public show in March 2016.
 Bill retired from his day job in the summer of 2016, and is currently devoting much more time to music and visual art.
-Just this year, 2017, Bill has added 3-D mixed media non-lamp art and photography to his expressions of the muse, and plans to exhibit in all these media as the opportunities arise.
+Just this year, 2017, Bill has added 3-D mixed media non-lamp art and photography to expressions of his muse, and plans to exhibit in all these media as the opportunities arise.